Lutherans pray the rosary? But I thought that was just for Roman Catholics!

 When I was a Lutheran, I prayed the rosary.
 I modified the Hail Mary prayer to leave off the second part— the part that says ‘Holy Mary, Mother of God, pray for us sinners now and at the hour of our death.’
 I felt a little guilty about praying the rosary since I was Lutheran, so I only ever told one other Lutheran.
 She prayed the rosary too— and she didn’t modify it.

-One year the Evangelical Lutheran Church in the USA (ELCA)— that’s the liberal Lutherans who accept abortions and homosexual marriage— published a little thing about saying the ‘Lutheran rosary’ for Lent.
+One year the Evangelical Lutheran Church in the USA (ELCA)— that’s the liberal Lutheran body in the USA— published a little thing about saying the ‘Lutheran rosary’ for Lent.

 This Lutheran rosary is much like the traditional rosary, but for the Hail Mary beads one says the Jesus prayer: ‘Lord Jesus Christ, Son of God, have mercy upon me, a sinner.’
 You meditate on the mysteries, which are the same as the traditional ones, except for the final two of the Glorious mysteries.
 In this Lutheran rosary, the Assumption of Mary is replaced by The Communion of Saints, and the Coronation of Mary in Heaven is replaced by The Heavenly Jerusalem.
 The Luminous mysteries added by Pope Saint John Paul II are not mentioned.